zroupas/zroupas.github.io/README.md

 ## Installation

-If you're just getting started with Jekyll, you can use this repository as a starting point for your own site.
+If you're just getting started with Jekyll, you can use Ben's repository as a starting point for your own site.
 Just [download this project](https://github.com/bencentra/centrarium/archive/master.zip) and add all the files to your project.
 Add your blog posts to the `posts/` directory, and create your pages with the proper Jekyll front matter (see `posts.html` for an example).

 If your site already uses Jekyll, follow these steps: